sirech/homepage2/src/pages/articles/2021-01-24-oauth-authorization-code-flow-pkce-for-react/index.md

 I've been working with OAuth a lot lately.
 Just recently, I wrote about setting it up for [grafana](../setting-up-oauth-for-grafana-with-auth0/).
 Today, I want to talk about the recommended flow for Single Page Applications, _Authorization Code Flow with PKCE_.
 I'm going to add authorization to a React application leveraging [Auth0](https://auth0.com/) as an Identity Provider.

-I mention Auth0 quite often here.
-They deserve the attention.
-Its UI is easy to navigate, can be easily provisioned with Terraform, and has powerful libraries for most programming languages.
+I mention Auth0 so often around here, you'd think I'm getting a referral bonus.
+I promise you I'm not!
+It's deserved praise.
+The UI is easy to navigate, can be easily provisioned with Terraform, and has powerful libraries for most programming languages.
 Some time ago I wrote about veryfing JWTs from a [SpringBoot backend](../authorize-spring-backend-with-jwt-in-kotlin/).
 Now it's time to talk about the frontend.

 ## Choosing the right flow

 OAuth is not a monolithic entity.
-There are a few different [flows](https://nordicapis.com/8-types-of-oauth-flows-and-powers/), which can be confusing when getting started.
+There are so many [flows](https://nordicapis.com/8-types-of-oauth-flows-and-powers/) it's no wonder people still succumb to the temptation of Basic Auth.
 The first step always is [choosing the right one](https://auth0.com/docs/authorization/which-oauth-2-0-flow-should-i-use).
-I have two candidates in mind.
+Given that an SPA can't store a secret id (the whole source code is sent to the browser, you know), we have two possibilities.

 ### Implicit Flow

 Traditionally, SPAs tended to use the [implicit flow](https://developer.okta.com/blog/2018/05/24/what-is-the-oauth2-implicit-grant-type), also known as the implicit grant type.
-You make a request to the `authorize` endpoint with `response_type=token id_token` that looks like this:
+You make a request to the `authorize` endpoint with `response_type=token id_token`.
+It looks like this:

 <figure class="figure">
   <img src="./images/implicit-flow-request.png" alt="Implicit Flow Request" />